The Offutt Enlisted Spouses Club, a 501(c)3 non-profit organization, is a private organization based at Offutt Air Force Base, Nebraska.

 To support spouses and serve our military community and community-at-large through charitable, educational, and recreational means.

-For nearly 65 years, spouses of enlisted personnel at Offutt Air Force Base have been coming together to effectively coordinate social, charitable and educational activities that benefit Offutt Air Force Base, Bellevue and the greater Omaha area.
+For over 65 years, spouses of enlisted personnel at Offutt Air Force Base have been coming together to effectively coordinate social, charitable and educational activities that benefit Offutt Air Force Base, Bellevue and the greater Omaha area.
 We are the Offutt Enlisted Spouses Club (OESC).

 The name, the members and the activities have changed since 1955 but the mission remains the same.